NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.

 on funded projects.
 Member companies enjoy benefits for

 sponsoring research and having access to the latest results and

 Hosted in the Department of Computer Science and Engineering

-(CSE) at Penn State, the NSRC is comprised of nine faculty in
+(CSE) at Penn State, the INSR is comprised of nine faculty in

 the College of Engineering, including eight members from CSE

 and one from Electrical Engineering (EE).
 Several of the

 faculty also have joint appointments in EE and the School of

 approximately 50 Ph.D. and M.S. students and several